Vacheron Constantin Overseas Gray Automatic Chronograph

-In a couple of months Vacheron Constantin, the brand that shares its title of the Greatest Swiss manufacture of all times with such living legends as Audemars Piguet and Patek Philippe, will start selling a new edition of its Overseas model range of sporty watches.
+In a couple of months Vacheron Constantin, the brand that shares its title of the Greatest Swiss manufacture of all times with such living legends as Audemars Piguet and Patek Philippe, will start selling a new edition of its sporty Overseas range.

 The model will be sold both as a chronograph, as well as a simpler three-hander.
 Both versions will be equipped with magnetically shielded in-house automatic movements.